scaleflex/filerobot-client-python-uploader/README.md

 #### Upload batch size: how many files should be uploaded in a single API call

-The Filerobot Uplaoders will download files in batches from your origin.
+The Filerobot Uploaders will download files in batches from your origin storage over http or ftp.
 Reduce FILEROBOT_UPLOAD_BATCH_SIZE if you have bandwith issues at your origin.

 FILEROBOT_UPLOAD_BATCH_SIZE = 20